jehna/js1k-with-webassembly/README.md

 This js1k demo currently

-- Draws a clunky ball with ray tracing
+- Draws a mountain view on html canvas
 - Compiles c++ code to Webassembly
 - Has a development pipeline to code in c, c++ or .wat and compile it down to binary webassembly, which is base64 encoded to run in a js1k entry.